GowthamVasishta/java-conceptual/Introduction/basics.md

 # Java Basics
 ### Variables
-It is an identifies which allocates some space in memory  and the values in the memory changes during execution.
+It is an identifier which allocates some space in memory  and the values in the memory changes during execution.

 #### Rules for identifier (Variable / method / class )